CartoDB/documentation/app/content/analytics-toolbox-redshift/sql-reference/lds.md

 * `address_column`: `VARCHAR(MAX)` name of the column from the input table that contains the addresses to be geocoded.
 * `geom_column` (optional): `VARCHAR(MAX)` column name for the output geometry column.
 Defaults to `'geom'`.
 * `country` (optional): `VARCHAR(MAX)` name of the country in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 Defaults to `''`.
 * `options` (optional): `VARCHAR(MAX)` containing a valid JSON with the different options.
 Valid options are described in the table below.
-If no options are indicated then 'defaults' would be applied.
+If no options are indicated then 'default' values would be applied.

   | Provider | Option | Description |
   | :----- | :----- | :------ |